Why You Should Select ARGI for Your Recovery Audit

 - What will an ARGI auditor look at?

 Limited only by the available data, ARGI auditors will examine each buy-to-pay transaction for the entire audit period.
 We do not rely on samples to conduct an audit.
 This assures you of a complete and thorough audit.

 ARGI auditors examine more than 125 “claim types” in these 14 categories:

 - What files will ARGI need?

-ARGI auditors will ask for the paper and electronic files that document each step in the procure-to-pay process.
+ARGI auditors will ask for the paper and electronic files that document each step in the buy-to-pay process.
 If needed we will convert paper-based data to electronic files for efficient auditing.
-Ultimately, these converted files will be made available to you to enhance your access to key order and payment data that may now be difficult to access and manage.
+Ultimately, these converted files will be made available to you to enhance your access to key buying and payment data that may now be difficult to access and manage.

 Typically, ARGI auditors will ask for these files: